Gyudon is that beef rice bowl you see everywhere in Japan. It’s delicious and it’s super easy to make. Japanese fast food.

 - poached egg (optional)

-- Combine dashi, mirin, sake, soy and sugar in a bowl.
-Bring to a simmer.
+- Combine dashi, mirin, sake, soy and sugar in a wok or saute pan large enough to hold all the ingredients.
+Bring to a simmer over medium low heat..

 - Mix in the miso.
 One trick I like is to put the miso in a small strainer and work it through into the soup base.
-That way you aren't chasing miso around the pot.
+That way you aren't chasing miso around pan.
+That sucks.

 - Add the onions, bring to a simmer and cover.
 Cook until the onions are soft.
 This takes about 5 minutes.